-Pattern Energy Group LP (Pattern Energy or Pattern) is one of the world's leading private renewable energy and transmission companies, with a utility-scale power portfolio spanning the United States, Canada, Japan, and Mexico.
+Pattern Energy Group LP (Pattern Energy or Pattern) is one of Pattern develops, owns, and operates renewable energy the world's leading private renewable energy and transmission assets in Japan through our Japanese affiliate, Green Power companies, with a utility-scale power portfolio spanning the Investment Corporation (GPI), in which we acquired a majority stake in 2015.
+We have also been active in Mexico since 2015, United States, Canada, Japan, and Mexico. when Pattern entered a joint venture with CEMEX Energía to Pattern is a partnership among the Canada Pension Plan develop renewable energy projects in the country.

-Pattern is a partnership among the Canada Pension Plan Investment Board (CPP InvestmentsTM), private equity funds managed by Riverstone Holdings LLC, and certain members of Pattern management.
+Investment Board (CPP Investments[TM]), private equity funds managed by Riverstone Holdings LLC, and certain members of Pattern management.